Lesson Plan - Get It!

 - the best season of the year

-Now, ask your parent or teacher her opinion about the above three topics, then continue on to the Got It? section to put your thoughts on paper!
+Now, ask the same person about his or her opinion about the above three topics, then continue on to the Got It? section to put your thoughts on paper!